Gout – Diagnosis, Symptoms, and Treatment

 What is Gout?

-Gout is a common type of inflammatory joint disease characterized by the formation of uric acid crystals in the joints.
-Patients usually develop exquisite joint pain, swelling, and warmth – this most often occurs in the big toe.
+Gout is an inflammatory disease of the joints that result from crystals of Uric acid forming within them.
+Patients usually develop recurrent episodes of exquisite joint pain, swelling, and warmth – this most often occurs in the big toe.

-Gout typically affects people with obesity and diabetes, but may also occur in individuals with cancer and blood cell disorders.
+Gout typically affects people with obesity and diabetes, but may also occur in individuals with cancer, blood cell disorders, and a genetic predisposition for the disease.

-The condition is not life threatening but can lead to significant pain and disability if it is not recognized or treated early.
+Gout is not life threatening but can lead to significant pain and disability if it is not recognized or treated early.
 Since gout is common and can affect quality of life, it is important to become educated about its causes, diagnosis, and treatment.
-By the end of this article, you will be able to answer the following important questions:

-Gout is caused by the formation of uric acid crystals in the joint space, which promotes inflammation – warmth, redness, and pain.
+Gout is caused by the formation of uric acid crystals in the joint space.
+These crystals promote inflammation leading the immune system to attack the joint and the crystals within it.
 The most common form of gout is podagra, which is characterized by severe pain and inflammation of the big toe.

-Gout can be caused by either the overproduction or under secretion of uric acid.
-This may be related to genetic and environmental factors.
+The uric acid crystals that lead to gout are caused by either the overproduction or reduced elimination of uric acid.
+This is most often related to multiple genetic and environmental factors.
+There are several medical conditions can also play a major role.
 Common risk factors include:

 - Family history of gout

-- Cell or tissue breakdown – which may occur with cancer (e.g. leukemia) or blood cell disorders (e.g. hemolytic anemia)
+- Cell or tissue breakdown – which may occur in cancer (e.g. leukemia) or blood cell disorders (e.g. hemolytic anemia)

 - Kidney disease